All Episodes

 But this is why the event, the mother plane, is there, and the mother plane will destroy England.

-The mother plane with the 1500 bombing plane would drop three baby planes, three bombs on England, and destroy England, and also she would destroy your neck your air uh the air uh the American air uh bases, yeah, and her jets and everything.
+The mother plane with the 1500 bombing plane would drop three baby planes, three bombs on England and destroy England.

 So that was it.

-Mother Planet.
+Mother plane.

 We'll be back after this.

-Showdown Saturday tomorrow, not to mention USC and Notre Dame.
+Not to mention USC and Motre Dame.

 DeGeneres also congratulated Clinton on her 30-year marriage to former President Bill Clinton.

-Got to do the laundry too.
+Got to do the laundry, too.

-Here's Gillian in Newport, Rhode Island.
+Here's Jillian in Newport, Rhode Island.

-Um mostly the feminism that I know of, and I consider myself a feminist, is about equal opportunity.
+Mostly the feminism that I know of, and I consider myself a feminist, is about equal opportunity.

 It's about having the choice to either be a homemaker or be a mother or be a career woman.

-It's it doesn't involve Okay, hold it.
+Okay, hold it.

-Hold hold hold it hold it right there, Gillian.
+Hold it right there, Jillian.

 Hold it right there.

-I do, I do.
+I do.

 I love that name.